thephpleague/factory-muffin/README.md

 If a model cannot be saved to the database, for example if it fails validation through a library like Ardent, a `League\FactoryMuffin\Exceptions\SaveFailedException` will be raised.

+## Delete Failures

+If one or more models cannot be deleted, a `League\FactoryMuffin\Exceptions\DeletingFailedException` will be raised after we have attempted to delete all the saved models.
+You may access each underline exception, in the order they were thrown during the whole process, with the `getExceptions` method which will return an array of exceptions.

 ## Testing

 ```bash